GRADE 12 SERVICE TRIP

 2. Making a donation for the building material we need for each house.

-3. Following our blog (scroll down).
+3. Following our blog (scroll down to see last year’s blog).

 NUMBER OF HOUSES